DevMountain/mini-userProfiles/README.md

 Now we have our data in our view, but it's a little ugly.
 Let's do some simple configuration to make it a bit more userfriendly.
 Typically when you have an array of data, it's a good idea to use ng-repeat to organize it.

 Now we should have some awesome user profiles!

+## Copyright

+© DevMountain LLC, 2016.
+Unauthorized use and/or duplication of this material without express and written permission from DevMountain, LLC is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to DevMountain with appropriate and specific direction to the original content.